List of digital television deployments by country: Colombia

-On 28 August 2008 Colombia adopted the European digital terrestrial television standard, DVB-T. but on 9 January 2012 changed this to DVB-T2.
+On 28 August 2008, Colombia adopted the European digital terrestrial television standard, DVB-T, but on 9 January 2012 changed this to DVB-T2.
 All transmissions now use DVB-T2 (6 MHz).

-Señal Colombia —Colombia's state-owned channel— has made digital terrestrial television broadcast tests since 2006, in northwest Bogotá and downtown Cartagena, transmitting into the three DTV formats ATSC, DVB-T and ISDB-T. Also, the Chinese standard DMB-T/H, was considered, but could not be tested.
+Señal Colombia—Colombia's state-owned channel—has made digital terrestrial television broadcast tests since 2006, in northwest Bogotá and downtown Cartagena, transmitting in the three DTV formats: ATSC, DVB-T, and ISDB-T. The Chinese standard DMB-T/H was also considered but could not be tested.

 HDTV-ready television sets (DVB-T) have been available in Colombia since 2003, but cable companies have not broadcast HD content to their subscribers.
-Satellite television DirecTV Colombia offer HD channels.
+Satellite television provider DirecTV Colombia offers HD channels.

-Preparations were made to launch DVB-T services in (tentatively) May 2009, when the first DTV transmitter was to go live (probably at Manjui hill in Facatativá).
-The launch was to initially allow 11 million households in the regions of Bogotá D.C., Boyaca, Cundinamarca, north of Huila, Tolima, western Meta, and probably Caldas and Risaralda to watch DTV services.
+Preparations were made to launch DVB-T services in (tentatively) May 2009, when the first DTV transmitter was to go live (probably at Manjui Hill in Facatativá).
+The launch was to initially allow 11 million households in the regions of Bogotá D.C., Boyacá, Cundinamarca, north of Huila, Tolima, western Meta, and probably Caldas and Risaralda to watch DTV services.

-On 28 December 2010, Caracol TV and RCN TV officially started digital broadcasts for Bogotá, Medellín and surrounding areas on channels 14 and 15 UHF, respectively.
+On 28 December 2010, Caracol TV and RCN TV officially started digital broadcasts for Bogotá, Medellín, and surrounding areas on channels 14 and 15 UHF, respectively.
 Señal Colombia and Canal Institucional had started test digital broadcasts earlier in 2010.

-The Spanish Impulsa TDT, the association for the implementation of digital-terrestrial television and the Colombian government have signed an official agreement under which Spain will help the country implement DVB-T.
+The Spanish association Impulsa TDT, dedicated to the implementation of digital terrestrial television, and the Colombian government signed an official agreement under which Spain would help the country implement DVB-T.

 Ecuador

-Ecuador chose Japanese - Brazilian standard ISDB-T as 6th country on 26 March 2010.
+Ecuador chose the Japanese–Brazilian standard ISDB-T as the sixth country to do so, on 26 March 2010.

 Paraguay

-Paraguay chose Japanese - Brazilian standard ISDB-T on 1 June 2010.
+Paraguay chose the Japanese–Brazilian standard ISDB-T on 1 June 2010.

 Peru

-Chosen the Brazilian modified version of the Japanese standard ISDB-T on 23 April 2009.
-Agreed with Japan to cooperate for resource exchange and technical transfer on 21 August 2009, and On air service started on Channel 7 of TV Perú from 30 March 2010.
-1seg is one of attractive system.
+Peru chose the Brazilian modified version of the Japanese standard ISDB-T on 23 April 2009.
+It agreed with Japan to cooperate on resource exchange and technical transfer on 21 August 2009, and on-air service started on Channel 7 of TV Perú on 30 March 2010.
+1seg is one of its attractive features.

-Achieved first HD live demonstration and test program transmission using OB Van in aiming nationwide deployment with the Japanese cooperation in Trujillo for 3 days from 28 January 2011.
+Peru achieved its first HD live demonstration and test program transmission using an OB Van, aiming for nationwide deployment with Japanese cooperation in Trujillo for three days from 28 January 2011.

 Uruguay

-On 27 August 2007, the Uruguayan government issued a decree stating that the DVB-T and DVB-H standards will be adopted.
-While HDTV-ready TV sets are available at the country, a few factors seem to constrain the development of the new technology in the near term:
+On 27 August 2007, the Uruguayan government issued a decree stating that the DVB-T and DVB-H standards would be adopted.
+While HDTV-ready TV sets are available in the country, a few factors seemed to constrain the development of the new technology in the near term: